rxseven/docker-playground/README.md

 3. Run a focus check
 4. Install and update the library definitions (libdef)

-> Note: the library definitions will be installed in the local `./flow-typed` directory and must be committed to the source control.
+> Note: the library definitions will be installed in the local `./flow-typed` directory and must be added to the source control.

 ### Formatting code automatically